-We shall work over an algebraically closed field \mathbbm{k} of characteristic 0.
-All vector spaces and algebras will be over \mathbbm{k} .
-If A is an algebra then ${}A\mathcal{M}$ will denote the category of finite-dimensional left A-modules.
-If H is a Hopf algebra, we shall denote by H-mod, respectively mod-H, the category of finite-dimensional left (respectively right) H-modules and by comod-H the category of finite-dimensional left H-comodules.
+We shall work over an algebraically closed field k of characteristic 0.
+All vector spaces and algebras will be over k.
+If A is an algebra then A-mod and mod-A will denote the category of finite-dimensional left and right A-modules, respectively.
+The category of finite d imensional A-bimodules will be indicated by A-mod-A. Similarly, if C is a coalgebra, then comod-C will denote the category of finite-dimensional left C-comodules.